David Rockefeller Center for Latin American Studies

 This collection of critical essays examines distinctive moments of the Americas Society’s visual art program and its impact on the formation of a Latin American market in the United States.
 Founded in 1965, the Americas Society has played a pivotal role in Latin American art, from Pre-Colombian to modernism.
 A Principality of Its Own explores the achievements and experiments that modeled the institution from the Cold War to the present.

-Beginning with a Bang! features the shift between the explosive and experimental moment in the Argentine art scene of the 1960s, and the current scene emerging after the extreme crises in Argentina during the last 40 years.
-The exhibition catalogue brings together a historical section as well as information of performance-based actions and sound and video works by Argentine contemporary artists.
+Beginning with a Bang! features the shift between the explosive moment in the Argentine art scene of the 1960s and the current scene emerging during the last 40 years.
+The exhibition catalogue brings together a historical section as well as information of performance-based actions, and sound and video works by Argentine contemporary artists.

-Based on the results of a two-year research process on how social and business organizations in Ibero-America achieve superior social performance, Seeking Success in Social Enterprise presents the most comprehensive and in-depth analysis of such practices ever undertaken in this region.
-This practitioner-oriented book also enriches the literature on organizational performance, social enterprise, and corporate social responsibility.
-It aims to enable social and business leaders to gain a greater understanding of how to achieve high performance in terms of social value creation.
+Based on the results of an unprecedented two-year research process on how social and business organizations in Ibero-America achieve superior social performance, this book aims to enable social and business leaders to gain a greater understanding of how to achieve high performance in terms of social value creation.

 This study analyzes how the workings of the policymaking process affect the quality of policy outcomes.
 It looks beyond a purely technocratic approach, arguing that the political and policymaking processes are inseparable.
 It offers a wide variety of examples and case studies, and yields useful insights for the design of effective policy reform.